FACTBOX-Sport-Events affected due to coronavirus epidemic

 * The International Tennis Federation moved the Fed Cup Asia/Oceania Group I event featuring China, Taiwan, Indonesia, South Korea and Uzbekistan out of Dongguan to Nur-Sultan (formerly Astana) in Kazakhstan.
 But the Feb.
 4-8 event was later postponed https://twitter.com/ITFMedia/status/1222545405239603200 after Kazakhstan declined to serve as substitute hosts.

-BADMINTON * The Feb.
-25 to March 1 China Masters tournament in Hainan was postponed after several players withdrew.
-The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.

-BOXING * The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was cancelled.
+* The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was canceled.
 It will now take place in Amman from March 3 to 11.

-BASKETBALL * The International Basketball Federation moved the Feb.
+* The International Basketball Federation moved Feb.
 6-9 Tokyo Olympics qualifiers to be held in Foshan to Belgrade.

-GOLF * The elite women's LPGA golf tour cancelled the March 5-8 Blue Bay tournament to be held on Hainan.
+* The FIBA Asia Cup 2021 qualifying match between China and Malaysia, to be held in Foshan on Feb.
+24, will be rescheduled.

-* Skiing's governing body cancelled the Feb.
+* Skiing's governing body canceled the Feb.
 15-16 World Cup in Yanqing.
-X-GAMES

-* The first winter X-Games scheduled to be held in China, in the Hebei province from Feb.
-21-23, was postponed.
-(Compiled by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford and Toby Davis )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)